The impact of spatio-temporal travel distance on epidemics using an interpretable attention-based sequence-to-sequence model: Results

 \subsection{Spatial effects of travel distances on COVID-19}

-Table \ref{table2} examines how average weights in the number of trips taken by the population for four different types of travel distances vary by geography.
-For example, compared to other states, 7 counties in California have fairly higher average weights for ``community-level" trips (extremely short travel distances), while 10 counties in Florida have relatively higher average weights for ``out-state-level" trips (long travel distances).
-Additionally, 9 counties in Alaska have slightly higher average weights for ``in-state-level" trips (intermediate travel distances).
-Overall, the top 10 average weights for the population taking ``community-level" trips are considerably greater than the average weights for the population taking the remaining travel distance classes
+Table \ref{table2} provides an investigation into how average weights in the number of the population taking trips for four classes of travel distances vary with geography.
+Notably, 7 counties in California have fairly higher average weights for ``community-level" trips (very short travel distances), while 10 counties in Florida have relatively higher average weights for ``out-state-level" trips (long travel distances).
+Additionally, 9 counties in Alaska have moderately higher average weights for ``in-state-level" trips (intermediate travel distances).
+Overall, the top 10 average weights for the population taking ``community-level" trips are considerably greater than the remaining classes of travel distances.

-Referring back to Figure \ref{weights} of the Appendix, it should be noted that four representative counties are chosen, and we look at their average weights over 30 days before November 13, 2021, for a full range of the population taking trips in each of those counties.
-The estimated average weights of the population taking ``community-level", ``county-level", ``in-state-level" and ``out-state-level" trips are 0.6451, 0.1112, 0.1325, and 0.1112 for California, Los Angeles County, 0.3690, 0.3610, 0.1123, and 0.1577 for Hawaii Honolulu County, 0.1219, 0.1184, 0.6626, and 0.097 for Illinois, Cook County, and 0.3427, 0.1814, 0.1190, and 0.3569 for Florida, Indian River County, respectively.
-Particularly notable is that the average weights for the two classes of travel distances in Honolulu (``community-level" and ``county-level") and Indian River (``community-level" and ``out-state-level") Counties are almost exactly equal.
-In comparison, Los Angeles (``community-level") and Cook (``in-state-level") Counties have disproportionately larger average weights for a class of distance travelled.
-This hints at the spatial distribution of travel distances in infected counties.
+Figure \ref{weights} examines the average weights of four representative counties over the last 30 days before November 13, 2021, for a full range of the population taking trips.
+These counties exhibit varying patterns in the average weights of different classes of travel distances.
+For example, California, Los Angeles County, has significantly higher average weights for ``community-level" trips compared to other classes.
+In contrast, Hawaii, Honolulu County, shows roughly equal average weights for two classes of travel distances.
+These variations highlight differences in the spatial distribution of travel distances across infected counties.